runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 ### Wasm Psuedo-code

 Notice that the sub-expression `(i64.const 56) (local.get 1) (i64.const 8) i64.mul i64.sub i64.shl`
-(with added parens for disambiguation) actually appears twice.
+(with added parentheses for disambiguation) actually appears twice.
-Unfortunately, without changing the Wasm semantics or function declaration, we cannot simplify out this expression to a local, temproary variable.
+Unfortunately, without changing the Wasm semantics or function declaration, we cannot simplify out this expression to a local, temporary variable.
 However, for the purposes of understanding how this function works, we would prefer to use a pseudo-code representation anyway.
 As opposed to jumping through a bunch of intermediate states as each feature is "compiled" into a nicer syntax, we will do the entire psuedo-code compilation at once.
 What we will do: